Woman, 86, killed after car crashes into her Montco home

 FRANCONIA TWP., Pa.
 (WPVI) --Authorities say an 86-year-old woman is dead after a car crashed into her home in Franconia Township, Montgomery County.

 It happened just after 12 a.m.
-Friday in the 300 block Harleysville Road, near Godshall Road.
+Friday in the 300 block of Harleysville Pike.

 Police tell Action News officers arrived to find a 1995 Toyota sedan inside the southwest corner of a home.

-They say the car traveled across the lawns of three neighboring homes and crashed into a bedroom, trapping an elderly woman.
+They say the car traveled across the lawns of three neighboring homes, became airborne, and crashed into a bedroom, trapping the victim, identified as Mary Ann Lambert.

+"Fire trucks were here, police were here, and we seen the tail lights of the car in the house," said Harold Fredericks.

-First responders worked to free the 86-year-old victim, but she was pronounced dead at the scene.
+First responders worked to free Lambert, but she was pronounced dead at the scene.
+She lived in the home with her son and his family.

+"That poor family.
+My wife and I have been praying all morning for the family," said neighbor Andy Tawney.

 Police say the driver of the sedan, a 21-year-old man, got out of the vehicle on his own.
 He was taken to Lehigh Valley Hospital to be treated for injuries described as non-life-threatening.

 A person in the home early Friday morning told Action News the family was going through a difficult time and declined to speak on camera.